 Proof of finances may be submitted in the form of a personal bank statement, student loan/grant/scholarship notification letters, or a letter from a sponsor accompanied by sponsor’s bank statement to show that the student has sufficient funds to live on or off-campus for the duration of his/her semesters at SCSU.

 Proof of English Proficiency may be satisfied by submitting your TOEFL or IELTS score or completing a SKYPE interview.
 For information on waiving this requirement, please contact the OIE.
 English proficiency minimum scores: TOEFL - 72 iBT/525 paper; IELTS - 6; Certificate of completion from ELS Academic English Level 112.

 Our J-1 Exchange Visitor Application contains a course request list which the student must fill out.
 This course request list assists the OIE in enrolling the student in courses at Southern.
 Please indicate preferred courses and courses of secondary preference.

 3) Health Form

 All students are required to complete the Connecticut State University Health Form.
-This form will be kept on file at Southern's Health Services, where the student will have access to medical care.
+All medical requirements listed on the form must be completed prior to arrival on campus.

 4) Housing & Meals